-This group will focus on how to research various record groups in New York and the New England states.
-New York and New England research presents unique challenges.
-Members will have opportunities to share information about their research experiences in these states.
+New York and New England research can present unique challenges.
+Members will have opportunities to share information about their personal research experiences in these states.

-Please take some time to visit with the information and web sites in the Links Area we suggest you use in your ancestor research in New York and the New England states.
+We suggest you take some time to visit with the information and web sites in the Research Links area and use the information below.

 BITS AND PIECES